 If the vehicle is being driven with low tire pressure, the warning light will illuminate.
+The PSI indicator will also flash in the trip computer display.

-When the low tire pressure warning light illuminates, you should stop and adjust the tire pressure to the recommended COLD tire pressure shown on the Tire and Loading Information label.
-The low tire pressure warning light does not automatically turn off when the tire pressure is adjusted.
-After the tire is inflated to the recommended pressure, the vehicle must be driven at speeds above 16 MPH (25 km/h) to activate the TPMS and turn off the low tire pressure warning light.
-Use a tire pressure gauge to check the tire pressure.
+When the low tire pressure warning light illuminates, you should stop and adjust the tire pressure to the recommended COLD tire pressure shown on the Tire and Loading Information label to turn the light OFF.